-The Dales may have beautiful scenery, classy beer and food, pretty villages and is on many people’s doorstep but some still choose to go elsewhere for their holiday break.
+The Dales may have beautiful scenery, classy beer and food, pretty villages and is on many people’s doorstep but it is not enough.
+Many seek challenges and satisfaction, particularly when out walking.

 As a committed walker I always seek a challenge, a goal, when out walking.
 The challenge does not have to be tough.
 It may be just a visit to an historical site, bagging a summit or two, visiting an out of the way village or even just involve completing a walk I have planned in an accurate time.
 The Challenge of completing a long distance footpath is exceptionally satisfying; ticking off Wainwrights, Marilyn’s or Munros equally so.